Aeroamerica: Formation

 Seattle businessman Arthur Joël Eisenberg was the founder and owner of Aeroamerica, Inc.

 Aeroamerica was incorporated in August 1973.

 Start of operations

 Aeroamerica commenced commercial operations in 1974 with six-second-hand Boeing 720 jetliners.
 One of these was sourced from Aer Lingus while the remaining five were all ex-Braniff examples.
 (Aeroamerica's first aircraft had actually been delivered the year before, the same month the company had been incorporated.)

 Aeroamerica's Boeing 720s were configured in a 149-seat, single-class seating arrangement.
 Although Aeroamerica applied similar colour schemes featuring the same basic shapes to most of its aircraft, the actual colour combination differed on each individual plane.

 Aeroamerica's female flight attendants wore "hot pants".

 Overseas expansion

-Following the decision of US supplemental carrier Modern Air's parent company GAC Corp to exit the West Berlin charter market in October 1974, Aeroamerica acquired that airline's West Berlin traffic rights.
+Following the decision of US supplemental air carrier Modern Air's parent company GAC Corp to exit the West Berlin charter market in October 1974, Aeroamerica acquired that airline's West Berlin traffic rights.